 - To import an XML file into My PAA’s data entry and editing screens, you will start by uploading the file using the same process you would use if you were planning to submit the XML directly via the typical upload process. (i.e., without navigating through the My PAA data entry screens).

 - After that, the process will mirror the new upload process up to and including the pre-submission error checking steps.

 - Once the error checking is complete, you will have the option to import the XML into the My PAA data entry screens, and if errors were discovered, edit the data as needed directly from the My PAA data entry screens, just as if you had entered the data directly into the screen in the first place.

 - If you choose to import the XML file, you will automatically be directed to the Filing Details page for that specific filing.
 From there, the process will be the same as before (i.e., as if you had created the filing by entering the data directly into the My PAA screens.

-In early April, we will be posting a video that demonstrates how the new and improved upload process will work, in addition to navigating the rest of the site.
+Online demonstrations are available that illustrate how the new and improved upload process will work, in addition to navigating the rest of the site.

-Because the interplay between My PAA and filings created using private sector software is changing, we recommend setting aside a little time to watch the video and to familiarize yourself with the new version of My PAA before you need to submit a filing.
+Because the interplay between My PAA and filings created using private sector software has changed, we recommend setting aside a little time to review the demos and to familiarize yourself with the new version of My PAA before you need to submit a filing.